The Ombuds will:

 The office supplements, but does not replace, existing resources for conflict resolution at UC Merced.
 If you are not satisfied with informal attempts at resolving a conflict, you may choose to initiate a grievance process.
 The ombuds can give you information about these types of formal processes but cannot handle or get involved with them.

 Consulting the office is completely voluntary.
-All members of the university community have the right to speak with the office.
+All members of the university community can speak with the office.
 Retaliation for exercising that right will not be tolerated.